 Nike turns up elsewhere on the building too; she drives all the horse-drawn chariots that dominate the roof as symbols of victory.

 Just under the topmost point of the front façade is a statue of Emperor Franz Joseph, in whose reign the building was constructed.
-He’s dressed appropriately in a toga and surrounded by human representations of the countries subject to his rule.

 Other statues and reliefs dotted about the roof and elsewhere feature a mix of historical figures from Rome and Greece, representations of countries and other geographical features under the aegis of the monarchy, and representations of relevant human characteristics and activities.

 Needless to say, the Hellenic theme continues within.
-To see the magnificence of the various assembly rooms and other features, take one of the (free) English-language architectural tours.
+To see the magnificence of the various assembly rooms and other features, take one of the free English-language architectural tours.

 How to get to parliament